 You can also reuse parts of the deck in other assets, like your website, outbound emails, or social media posts.
 A strong pitch deck makes it easy to tell your story and adapt it to different contexts without starting from scratch.

-A solutions sheet quickly communicates what your product does, who it’s for, and why it matters.
-Think of it as a skimmable guide that sets the tone for your sales conversations.
-Solutions sheets may also be repurposed across outreach, pitch decks, and demos.
+A solutions sheet is a one-page guide that explains what your product does, who it’s for, and why it matters.
+You can reuse it in outreach emails, pitch decks, and demos.

-Case studies and proof points build credibility by demonstrating how your product actually works for companies like the one you’re selling to.
+Case studies show how your product works for companies similar to the ones you’re selling to.

-They should be usable throughout the sales process.
-For example, a quick stat during outreach can spark interest: “We helped another fintech company reduce churn by 22%.”
-A technical example can help overcome objections mid-funnel: “Here’s how we integrated with their legacy system in two weeks.”
-And toward the end, decision-makers may want to see proven ROI: “After go-live, the team saw a 3x increase in lead response time.”
+Use these materials throughout the sales process.
+Share a quick stat during outreach: “We helped another fintech company reduce churn by 22%.
+Use a technical example to address concerns: “Here’s how we integrated with their legacy system in two weeks.”
+Show proven ROI when closing: “After go-live, the team saw a 3x increase in lead response time.”

 Balance public content with sales-led personalization

-At the same time, not everything belongs on your public site.
-Detailed pricing breakdowns or technical documentation can sometimes raise more questions than they answer or give away leverage in a deal.
-Some content is better shared selectively during the sales process.
+Detailed pricing breakdowns or technical documentation can sometimes raise more questions than they answer.
+These are often better shared selectively during sales conversations.

 The B2B software sales process: 7 steps

-Once you’ve laid the groundwork and have your sales collateral in place, it’s time to start selling your software.
-The B2B sales process gives you a structured path for guiding prospects through the buying journey and closing deals.
+Once your sales collateral is in place, the B2B sales process provides a structured path for guiding prospects through the buying journey.

 1. Prospect new buyers

-Effective prospecting begins with a well-defined ideal customer profile (ICP).
-An ICP is a description of the types of buyers that are the best fit for your product.
-In the context of B2B sales, that means defining which companies are a match based on factors like industry, size, pain points, and likelihood to buy.
+Effective prospecting begins with a well-defined ideal customer profile (ICP)— defining which companies are the best fit based on industry, size, pain points, and likelihood to buy.

 In the early stages of prospecting, you can start with your warm network (friends, former colleagues, past clients) where conversations are more likely to lead to early traction.
 As you move into colder outreach, focus on personalized emails or LinkedIn messages that directly address the buyer’s role and pain points to increase your chances of getting a response.
 You can also participate in industry forums, Slack groups, or Reddit threads where your target customers spend time.